 Believe it or not, we are gearing up for our next anthology!!!!!
-And this is your call for submissions.
+This time around we’re doing strictly poetry and this is your call for submissions.

-We are raising the bar this time round.
 Please read this all the way through!
-Also, at the end of this message, you’ll see there is a call for team members on a number of teams.
-If you want to be on one of the teams, respond to this email and we’ll make sure your name gets on the team list!
+Also, at the end of this page, you’ll see there is a call for team members.
+If you want to be on one of the teams, email firstname.lastname@example.org or email@example.com and we’ll make sure your name gets on the list!

-- You must be a Red Wheelbarrow Writer (defined as someone on our mailing list and/or someone who drinks with us from time to time).
+- You must be a Red Wheelbarrow Writer (defined as someone on our mailing list, who has participated in one of our collective works and/or someone who drinks with us from time to time).

 - Yes with edits as suggested

 The anthology will accept submissions until we reach 240 pages worth of accepted material or until June 15, 2020, whichever comes first.
 Get yours in soon!!!